Start Running

 Sample Workout: 2-mile warmup, 8 400-meter intervals at 1-minute 50-second pace with 200-meter recovery between each, 1-mile cooldown.

 Recommended Experience: For the consistent runner looking to complete 26.2 miles at 8:33 pace.
-The plan starts with a 10-mile long run and peaks at 44-47 miles with a 22-mile long run.
+The plan starts with a 10-This plan is for a new runner who is just getting back into exercise and peaks at 44-47 miles with a 22-This plan is for a new runner who is just getting back into exercise.

 DOWNLOAD HERE